-Making your skins last means preserving their glue.
+Making skins last means preserving their glue.

 1 - Keep your skin warm